SizingLab/FAST-UAV/README.md

 Install
 -------
-Download the zip file from Github and unzip it.
-Open an Anaconda Prompt terminal and navigate to the recently unziped folder.
+1. Download the zip file from Github and unzip it.
+Alternatively, you can clone the repository with the `git clone` command.

+2. Open an Anaconda Prompt terminal and navigate to the recently unziped folder.

 > ``` {.bash}
 > $ cd path/to/your/fastuav/folder
 > ```

-Now, create a new conda environment and activate it by running:
+3. Create a new conda environment and activate it by running:

 > ``` {.bash}
 > $ conda create -n fastuav python=3.8
 > $ conda activate fastuav
 > ```

-Then install the required dependencies:
+4. Install the required dependencies:
 > ``` {.bash}
 > $ pip install -e .
 > ```